nedbat/coveragepy/doc/config.rst

 measure during execution.
 See :ref:`source` for details.

 ``timid`` (boolean, default False): use a simpler but slower trace method.
+This uses PyTracer instead of CTracer, and is only needed in very unusual circumstances.
 Try this if you get seemingly impossible results.

 .. _config_paths: